Mirah-A/IS436---HNF/README.md

 We have five intended use case: Login/Create an Account, Payment System, Insert Workout and Nutritional Information, Personal Planner and Tracking Activities

 ### Login/Create Account
+The create an account page is used to store values in the mysql table.
+The login page references what the user inserts into the page with what information is saved in the table.
+If it matches the user can proceed.
+The login page also starts a session.
 ### Payment System
+This case focuses on the user selecting a subscritption plan.
+There are multiple tiers of subscriptions.
+### Insert Workout and Nutritional Information
+This case allows you to insert workout and nutritional information.
+### Personal Planner
+The personal planner use case allows you to submit different information such as your goals, adding item to your calendar, adding workout plans, etc.
+## Tracking Activites
+This case allows you to view all of your activities on the dashboard